Crisstuff/ceepGithubStreak/README.md

 # Ceep Github streak

 This is a program that im running on a [raspberry pi](https://www.raspberrypi.com/) 5 to Ceep my github streak.
-It is a program that commit's a massage into this readMe file once every day its running.
+It commit's a massage into this README.md file once every day its running.

 ### Tools:
 - crontab -e